janwilmans/guidelines/guidelines_details.md

 // this function ping's 8.8.8.8 because I don't know a better way to do an online check
 // Returns true if the the ping-time is < 100ms. bool isInternetAvailable();
 ```

+**THE MOST FITTING TOOL**: With the most fitting tool I mean, if you have a choise between more generic solutions and more specific solutions the more specific solution is almost always less error-prone.
+An example of this is `std::lock_guard`, it cannot unlock early and it takes only one lockable object.
+While `std::scoped_lock` can lock multiple object at once and `std::unique_lock` can unlock early.
+If you do not require the latter features, prefer `std::lock_guard`, as it does not have extra features and thus is harder to use incorrectly.

 </details>